-When we started Agile Government Leadership, we did a tremendous amount of research around what was needed to help government better understand and adopt Agile development practices, and the biggest “ask” was always around awareness and training.
+When we started AGL, we did a tremendous amount of research around what was needed to help government better understand and adopt agile development practices, and the biggest “ask” was always around awareness and training.

 The handbook provides an overview of the agile development methodology, benefit, roles, key terms, checklists and resources that begin to help demystify Agile in the context of government.

 We are very excited about this resource and, in true Agile fashion, will continue to iterate and build on it with the support and involvement of the community.

 If you would like to re-purpose the handbook for your teams, you can download all of the files at the GitHub repo.